 With a diverse menu of small plates and a talented kitchen team executing it, this East Passyunk watering hole appeals to those who like a bit of refinement to their bar bites.
 Whiskeys and wines are stars of the spirit list, with restrained, but high quality choices.
 Apart from this, the bar offers cocktails as well as a rotating selection of craft beers.
 Beyond the cheese plate and oysters, Stateside offers a delectable choice of small plates like bison tartare, Kampachi Crudo, foie gras torchon and bourbon glazed pork belly.
 Apart from this, there's also a choice of entrees like roasted poulet, pan seared duck breast and Angolotti.
 Check website for more.

 Enjoy your favorite sport with delectable seafood.
-Voted as the best sports bar in North America, Chickie’s & Pete’s provides the very definition of a fun night.
+Voted as one of the best sports bars in North America, Chickie’s & Pete’s provides the very definition of a fun night with friends.
 The menu has given the classics a crustacean twist with nachos and Cheesesteaks topped with heaps of delicious crab meat.
 Munch on crab fries and lobster pizza as you watch exciting sporting events on their screens.
+You can also try their salads, burgers, and hearty pizzas, and wash your meal down with refreshing beer.

 A dance club, gay hangout, bar and cyber cafe—Woody's Bar serves more than one purpose.
 Woody's bar is populated by the guys predominantly and occasionally the female folk saunter in.
 Sprawled over a few floors, Woody's lets one enjoy drinks, dance and also offers free internet access at the cyber cafe upsatirs.
 So whether it is the dance floor that grabs your attention or the computers, take your pick.